Chad–Sudan relations: History

 Herdsmen have in both countries freely crossed the 950 km border for centuries.
-Muslims in eastern Chad often traveled through Sudan on the hajj, or annual pilgrimage to Mecca, and many young people from eastern Chad studied at Islamic schools in Pickens.
-In addition, Sudan's coffee plantations employed an estimated half a million Chadian workers in 1978.
+Muslims in eastern Chad often traveled through Sudan on the hajj, or annual pilgrimage to Mecca, and many young people from eastern Chad studied at Islamic schools in Sudan.
+In addition, Sudan's cotton plantations employed an estimated half a million Chadian workers in 1978.

 At the same time, the basis for political enmity between these two nations was set in the early 1960s, when Chad's southern bias in government offended many Sudanese Muslims.
 Sudan allowed FROLINAT rebels to organize, train, and establish bases in western Sudan and to conduct raids into Chad from Sudan's Darfur Province.
 Refugees from both countries fled across their mutual border.

 Following the coup that ousted Chadian President François Tombalbaye in 1975, relations between presidents Jaafar an Numayri and Félix Malloum (the Sudanese and Chadian heads of state, respectively) were surprisingly cordial, in part because both nations feared Libyan destabilization.
 Sudan sponsored talks among Chad's rebel army leaders in the late 1970s and urged Malloum to incorporate them into his government.
 (Numayri promoted the talents and intelligence of future Chadian president, Hissène Habré, in particular, and persuaded Malloum to appoint Habré to political office in 1978.)
 These ties were strained in part because of Numayri's warming relations with Libyan leader Muammar al-Gaddafi.

 As violence in Chad increased between 1979 and 1982, Sudan faced its own internal rebellion, and relations deteriorated after Numayri was ousted in 1985.
 In 1988 Habré assailed Sudan for allowing Libyan troops to be stationed along Chad's border and for continuing to allow assaults on Chadian territory from Sudan.

 At the time of the Bashir coup in June 1989, western Darfur was being used as a battleground by troops loyal to the Chadian government of Hissène Habré and rebels organized by Idriss Déby and supported by Libya.
 Deby was from the Zaghawa ethnic group that lived on both sides of the Chad-Sudan border, and the Zaghawa of Darfur provided him support and sanctuary.
 Hundreds of Zaghawa from Chad had also fled into Sudan to seek refuge from the fighting.
 The RCC-NS was not prepared for a confrontation with Chad, which was already providing assistance to the SPLM, and thus tended to turn a blind eye when Chadian forces crossed into Darfur in pursuit of the rebels.